Great Britain and the Invasion of the Germanic Tribes

-The immigration and invasion of the Germanic tribes into Britain changed the entire social, racial and political make up of the British Isles.
-Germanic tribes such as the Angles, Jute's, Saxons and Frisians all took advantage of the Roman Empires withdrawal of their legion's, to claim vast tracks of fertile land or to raid the defenceless riches of Romano-Britain.
+The sustained immigration and invasion of the Germanic tribes into Britain changed the entire social, racial and political make up of the British Isles.
+Germanic tribes such as the Angles, Jutes, Saxons and Frisians all took advantage of the Roman Empires gradual withdrawal of their imperial legions.
+They were able to claim vast tracks of fertile land or to raid the defenceless riches of Romano-Britain's civilian settlements .

-The first Saxons to visit the British Isles were paid mercenaries who were invited by the Roman elites to help protect the border's from the indigenous population of Britain.
-The true Britain's had been forced into the West or far North of the Isles.
-Now the Pict's, Scoti and other Celtic tribes wanted back their land back and to liberate Roman Gold and Silver.
+The first Saxons to visit the British Isles were paid mercenaries who were invited by the Romano-British elites to help protect their weakened borders from the indigenous population of Britain who had been forced to the remote corners of their island.
+The ancient Britons had been forced into the west or far north of the British Isles.
+Now the Picts, Scoti and other Celtic tribes wanted back their land back and to liberate Roman gold and silver from people who shared little in common with their ancient way of life.

 Origins of the Germanic invasion.